Get to know the Discoverer, Founder, and Leader of Christian Science

 Wherever you are in the world, you can now visit the recently restored Mary Baker Eddy Historic House in Amesbury, Massachusetts.
 Please join us for a virtual open house.
 Enjoy a video tour of the house with Longyear's director of historic houses, learn about the restoration, and explore a 3D model of the home.
 There's also a special video program and a craft for kids!

 Does the Museum’s mission—to advance “the understanding of the life and work of Mary Baker Eddy, the Discoverer, Founder, and Leader of Christian Science”—speak to you?
-Longyear is currently seeking to fill several positions: facilities specialist, senior graphic designer, development assistant, and part-time visitor services representatives for weekends.
-We hope to hear from you!
+Longyear is currently hiring for three positions: facilities specialist; development assistant; weekend visitor services representative.
+Learn more about these important roles and read our job descriptions here.
+We hope…

 Help advance our mission by becoming a Longyear member